upzelo/upzelojs/README.md

 # Planning your UpzeloJs Integration

 Our integration options are designed to provide ease and flexibility while ensuring appropriate security levels are in place for handling cancellation flow actions.
+There are various ways to implement Upzelo, depending on your access to your website code.

 ## 1. Simple

-To launch a cancellation flow without automated cancellation processing you’ll need to implement the Upzelo JavaScript tag into the <head> of your website or application.
+To launch a cancellation flow without automated cancellation processing you’ll need to implement the Upzelo JavaScript tag into the `<head>` of your website or application.
 For this scenario, follow Step 1 only.

 **Example HTML**: [simple.html](examples/simple.html)